 Slots, video poker, and table games are all available at Resorts Casino in New Jersey.

-Players who create an account at Resorts are eligible for a two-part bonus – a $20 no deposit bonus (exclusive) and a $1,000 first deposit bonus.
+Players who create an account at Resorts are eligible for a two-part bonus – a $20 no deposit bonus (exclusive) and a first deposit bonus of 100% up to $1,000.

 As long as you’re new to Resorts, you can receive a $20 bonus for free by using bonus code MAXBONUS while registering your new player account.
 Your free funds will be credited to your bankroll as soon as the casino staff has verified your submission.